mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/system_integrator/benchmark_profiling/vtune-profiler.rst

 Now click on the ``open-results`` button on the left side of the tool, browse to the directory ``vtune_results_hotspots``, select the ``vtune_results_hotspots.vtune`` file and click on ``open``.
 This will open the CPU Hotspots Analysis results for the "Collaborative visual slam with fastmapping enabled" application from the :doc:`../../tutorials_amr/navigation/collaborative-slam` tutorial which ran for 30 seconds.

 From the summary page, some of the CPU Hotspots Analysis details that can be observed are mentioned below.
-Refer to the page, `Run and Interpret Hotspots Analysis <https://www.intel.com/content/www/us/en/docs/vtune-profiler/tutorial-common-bottlenecks-linux/2020/run-and-interpret-hotspots-analysis.html>`__, for more details on the CPU Hotspots Analysis using |vtune|.
+Refer to the page, `Run and Interpret Hotspots Analysis <https://www.intel.com/content/www/us/en/docs/vtune-profiler/tutorial-common-bottlenecks-linux/2020/run-and-interpret-hotspots-analysis.html>`__, for more details on the CPU Hotspots Analysis using VTune™ Profiler.

 Top Hotspots and the Top Tasks ..............................